What is 3D printing?

 In the studio, we have the following FDM printers available for use by students and faculty:

 A little confused about which 3D printer to go with?
-Stop by the studio and the consultants
+Stop by the studio and the staff

 will guide you to achieve your desired result.